AndroidPillars/Dart/DartInDetail.md

 ## List

-- Dart represents arrays in the form of List objects.
+- When we want to store multiple values in the same variable, we can use List.
-- A List is simply an ordered group of objects.
+- List in dart is similar to Arrays in other programming languages.

 __Example 1__